Xilinx/RecoNIC/README.md

 The software stack contains the network stack driver used to handle non-RDMA traffic (such as TCP/IP, UDP/IP, and ARP), the memory driver for memory access between the host and device memory, and control driver used to configure/control components in the hardware shell.

-## Built-in Example

-In the current implementation, we have [matrix multiplication](examples/network_systolic_mm) as an example to demonstrate how to use RecoNIC.
-In this example, array A and B are stored in the host memory of the remote peer, and the computation is done in the local peer.

-**Execution flow**: The local host first issues two RDMA read requests to the remote peer for acquiring array A and B and store it in the device memory.
-Once detecting the readiness of the two arrays, the local host issues a compute control command to the Compute Logic to start computation.
-Once the computation is finished, the host reads the result back to the host memory for verification.

-The [hardware implementation](shell/compute/lookside) of the MM computation is a systolic-array version and written in HLS C from the [Vitis_Accel_Examples](https://github.com/Xilinx/Vitis_Accel_Examples/blob/master/cpp_kernels/systolic_array/src/mmult.cpp).

 ## System requirement

 * Two servers, each one has an AMD-Xilinx Alveo U250 FPGA board